alexbotello/GoGiffy/README.md

-# GoGiffy: Automate viewing of GIFs/Videos for chosen Subreddit
+# GoGiffy: Automate viewing of GIFs/Videos

 GoGiffy is small command line tool for lazy reddit surfing.
 It automatically crawls a subreddit and collects all Gfycat/Imgur links and displays them in a headless chrome browser